 As well as considering the handling of earth screens for instrumentation, as the cables are floating by definition, attention shall be paid to the danger of electrostatic charging.

 If electrostatic charge is a possible issue with floating cables then a route for static discharge must be made.

 EN 60079‑14 states: "A connection to earth across a resistance greater than 0,2 MΩ1 for example for the dissipation of electrostatic charges, is not deemed to be earthing" Therefore a simple solution is to add static discharge resistor (typically 1MΩ) to one or all cores as appropriate.

 The total static discharge resistance is calculated by the parallel combination of discharge resistors.

-E.g. for 2 resistors of one Megan the resistance is 500KΩ which is unlikely to affect loop currents in instrumentation circuits. ↩
+E.g. for 2 resistors, each 1 MΩ the total resistance is 500KΩ which is unlikely to affect loop currents in instrumentation circuits. ↩